Nottingham-CTU/REDCap-UI-Tweaker/README.md

 project.<br>Note: Checkbox options will **not** be replaced if the form, record or project has been locked.

+*Note that using this action tag will cause the project data dictionary to be updated as necessary in order to align the checkbox options with those from the SQL field.*

 For best results, the SQL query should return all possible options outside of a record context<br>
 (where \[record-name\] = '') and only limit to a subset (if required) within a record context.